 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Some kinds are underweight despite parents’ best efforts to feed them well.
-A registered dietitian talks about how you can tell if a child is truly underweight and she offers tips to help a child gain weight the healthy way.
+Some kids are underweight despite parents’ best efforts to feed them well.
+A registered dietitian explains how you can tell if a child is truly underweight and how to help them gain weight the healthy way.

 If you’re avoiding quitting smoking because you’re afraid of weight gain you shouldn’t let it get in the way of kicking the habit once and for all.
 Because there’s good news — people who quit gain an average of only about five pounds after they quit.
 Most gain fewer than 10 pounds and many don’t gain weight at all.
 You’re also more likely to exercise after you quit.